Nonprescription Medicines and Products - Antacids and Acid Reducers

 constipation.
 Some may cause calcium loss and should not be taken by women who are past menopause.
 If you have kidney problems, check with your doctor

-before using aluminum-based antacids.
+before you use aluminum-based antacids.

 antacids are less likely to cause